-- Continued to refine methods for tracking the conditions of the region's culverts using the NAACC database and the MassDOT database - 2nd Quarter, FFY 2022 - Continued to refine methods for prioritizing culvert projects utilizing data from MassDOT- 2nd Quarter, FFY 2022 - Completed culvert analysis for the asset management plan and other associated documents - 2nd Quarter, FFY 2022 - Continued integration of other assets into the culvert database 3rd Quarter, FFY 2022 - Provided communities with current MassDOT culvert condition information and NAACC condition information to help inform potential projects 3rd and 4th Quarter, FFY 2022
+- 1. Continued to refine methods for tracking the conditions of the region's culverts using the NAACC database and the MassDOT database 2nd Quarter, FFY 2023 - Continued to refine methods for prioritizing culvert projects utilizing data from MassDOT- 2nd Quarter, FFY 2023 - Completed culvert analysis for the LRTP and other associated documents 2nd Quarter, FFY 2023 - 4.
+Continued integration of other assets into the culvert database 3rd Quarter, FFY 2023 - 5.
+Provided communities with current MassDOT culvert condition information and NAACC condition information to help inform potential projects 3rd and 4th Quarter, FFY 2023

-Encouraged communities to replace and maintain town level high priority federal-aid culverts to maintain the region network - Ongoing
+6. Encouraged communities to replace and maintain town level high priority federal-aid culverts to maintain the region network - Ongoing